modxcms/fred/docs/acls/permissions.md

 ## MODX
 #### new_document
-Create new Resources
+Create new Resources from the front-end

 #### new_document_in_root
 Create Resources in the top-level of web root

 #### save_document
-Save Resources
+Save Resources from the front-end

 #### view_unpublished
-View unpublished Resources
+View unpublished Resources from the front-end

 #### resource_duplicate
-Duplicate Resources
+Duplicate Resources from the front-end

 #### publish_document
-Publish Resources
+Publish Resources from the front-end

 #### unpublish_document
-Unpublish Resources
+Unpublish Resources from the front-end

 #### delete_document
-Delete Resources
+Delete Resources from the front-end

 #### undelete_document
-Undelete Resources
+Undelete Resources from the front-end